The Iron Man masterfully mixes science fiction with a modern fairy tale and remains among Ted Hughes’s best known books for children.

-Melding science fiction with fairy tale, The Iron Man tells the story of a gigantic metal robot who appears out of nowhere, crashing onto the beach and shattering into many parts.
-He is discovered by Hogarth, a young boy.
-The Iron Man proceeds to devour farm machinery, until the farmers rise up against him.
-There is an act of betrayal as Hogarth agrees to lure the monster into a trap where he is buried underground – yet the Iron Man breaks free.
-Against demands from the farmers to bring in the army, Hogarth speaks out and suggests that the monster should be left to feed from the scrap metal yard.
+The Iron Man tells the story of a gigantic metal robot who appears out of nowhere, crashing onto the beach and shattering into many parts.
+He is discovered by a young boy called Hogarth, who becomes his friend.
+The Iron Man proceeds to devour farm machinery, until the farmers rise up against him and threaten to bring in the army.
+Hogarth comes to his rescue and suggests that the monster should be left in peace to feed from the scrap metal yard.

 Popularity and legacy

-Adamson was born in 1913 in New York, America, to British parents.
-Following the death of his parents between 1921 and 1922, he was brought up in Lancashire with his aunts, and later acquired dual nationality.
-Adamson was an experienced illustrator, a cartoonist for Punch, and had served as an official war artist during World War Two.
-Faber & Faber and later Penguin commissioned him to illustrate several of Hughes’s works for children, including The Iron Man.
+This is the first edition, published in 1968 by Faber & Faber, with drawings by George Adamson.
+Adamson was born in 1913 and held dual British and American nationality.
+He was an experienced illustrator, a cartoonist for Punch, and had served as an official war artist during World War Two.
+He worked on several of Hughes’s books for children, including The Iron Man.